1993–94 Chicago Bulls season: Notable incidents

+Aftermath

-The Bulls finished seventh in the NBA in home-game attendance, with an attendance of 760,816 at the Chicago Stadium during the regular season.
-This was also their last season at the Chicago Stadium, before moving across the street to the new United Center.
-Following the season, Grant signed as a free agent with the Orlando Magic, while Cartwright signed with the Seattle SuperSonics, Scott Williams signed with the Philadelphia 76ers, and John Paxson retired.
+This was also the Bulls' final season in which they played their home games at the Chicago Stadium, before moving across the street to their new arena, the United Center.
+Following the season, Grant signed as a free agent with the Orlando Magic after seven seasons with the Bulls, while Cartwright signed with the Seattle SuperSonics, Scott Williams signed with the Philadelphia 76ers, and John Paxson retired.

 Off-season

 Jordan's retirement

 On October 6, 1993, Michael Jordan announced his retirement at age 30, citing a loss in his desire to play the game.
 Jordan later stated that the murder of his father three months earlier shaped his decision.
 James R. Jordan, Sr. was murdered on July 23, 1993, at a highway rest area in Lumberton, North Carolina, found in a creek on August 3, murdered by two teenagers, Daniel Green and Larry Martin Demery.
 The assailants were traced from calls they made on James Jordan's cellular phone, caught, convicted and sentenced to life in prison.
 Jordan was close to his father; as a child he had imitated his father's proclivity to stick out his tongue while absorbed in work.

 Those close to Jordan claimed that he had been considering retirement as early as the summer of 1992, and that the added exhaustion due to the Dream Team run in the 1992 Olympics solidified Jordan's burned-out feelings about the game and his ever-growing celebrity status.
 Jordan's announcement sent shock waves throughout the NBA and appeared on the front pages of newspapers around the world.

 Jordan then further surprised the sports world by signing a minor league baseball contract with the Chicago White Sox.
 He reported to spring training and was assigned to the team's minor league system on March 31, 1994.
 Jordan has stated this decision was made to pursue the dream of his late father, who had always envisioned his son as a major league baseball player.
 The White Sox were another team owned by Bulls owner Jerry Reinsdorf, who continued to honor Jordan's basketball contract during the years he played baseball.
 He had an unspectacular professional baseball career for the Birmingham Barons, a Chicago White Sox farm team, batting .202 with 3 HR, 51 RBI, 30 SB, and 11 errors.
 He also appeared for the Scottsdale Scorpions in the 1994 Arizona Fall League.